jimahlstrom/HL2WifiBuffer/README.md

 The "HL2 internal buffer faults" measures underflows and overflows in the HL2 Tx buffer.
 The "Jitter" is the maximum time between received WiFi UDP packets.
-The "WiFi buffer utilization" is the percentage of the buffer used, and should be close to 50%.
+The "WiFi buffer utilization" is the percentage of the buffer used, and should be close to 100%.
+If it reaches 0% it is an underflow.
+If it reaches 200% it is an overflow, and the buffer is reset.

+The WiFi sequence errors measure missing and out-of-order transmit packets.
+Any packet with a sequence number unequal to the last number plus one is "out-of-order".
+Missing and duplicated packets are recorded.
+If a packet is received after a more recent packet is sent to the HL2, it is "lost".

 You can set the buffer_milliseconds to zero in hl2_wifi_buffer.txt, and the Tx buffer will not be used.
 The software will simply copy the WiFi port to/from the HL2.
 This can be useful as a test.